Roshan Ara Begum: Illness and death

 She died due to cardiac arrest in Pakistan at Lahore on 6 December 1982 at the age of 65.

 Awards and recognition

-Roshan Ara Begum received the Sitara-e-Imtiaz Award or (Star of Excellence) Award and the Pride of Performance Award in 1960 from the President of Pakistan, and was the first female vocalist to be awarded the Sitara-e-Imtiaz.
+Roshan Ara Begum received the Sitara-e-Imtiaz Award, or (Star of Excellence) Award, in 1962 and the Pride of Performance Award in 1960 from the President of Pakistan.
+She was the first female vocalist to be awarded the Sitara-e-Imtiaz.